 Step Three: Choose your design

 Okay, here’s where we get creative!
 I’m going to break down for you each egg style so you can see what I did and pick and choose whatever works for you.
-My “Harry Potter” eggs were by far the easies.
+My “Harry Potter” eggs were by far the easiest.
 All you do is pick a tattoo design you like.
-You can purchase the “Harry Potter” ones I used here and the metallic boho flash tattoos I used are here.
+You can purchase the “Harry Potter” ones I used here and other literature-themed tattoos here.
+The metallic boho flash tattoos I used are here.
 Then simply follow the instructions that come with the tattoos and place the tattoos directly on the raw, unpainted eggs.
 Ta da!

 Another way I decorated my eggs was to draw designs on them with metallic Sharpie marker pens and glitter.
 I did this for my “literary” design Easter eggs.
 You can just draw directly on the raw or blown-out eggs — super easy!
 Or if you want to draw designs in glitter, I suggest using the Sharpie marker pens first to draw your design and then going over the pen marks with a tiny, fine-tipped paint brush covered in glue and then shake your glitter over the glue.